kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-product-bundles/README.txt

 6. Admin view: Product bundle in the order

 == Changelog ==

+= 1.2.11 - Released on 28 July 2021 =

+* New: support for WooCommerce 5.6
+* Update: YITH plugin framework
+* Update: language files

+= 1.2.10 - Released on 28 June 2021 =

+* New: support for WordPress 5.8
+* New: support for WooCommerce 5.5
+* Update: YITH plugin framework
+* Update: language files
+* Tweak: added 'yith-bundle' type to product types retrieved through the 'wc_get_product_types' function also on frontend

 = 1.2.9 - Released on 4 June 2021 =